r3dlab-team/RTLAB-Denmark2025/3_Enumeration and Reconnaissance/README.md

 The commands above provide a solid foundation for identifying possible privilege escalation paths and lateral movement decisions, but there is more.

 ## Operator Tooling Setup
-Before engaging with post-exploitation or Beacon tasking, operators should ensure that the required toolset is in place and accessible.
+Before starting with post-exploitation or Beacon tasking, operators should ensure that the required toolset is in place and accessible.

 ## Required Tools Directory
 All custom binaries for this exercise should be in the `/home/kali/tools/` folder: